bensmith07/telco-churn-project/README.md

 ### Steps to Reproduce

-*Your readme should include useful and adequate instructions for reproducing your analysis and final report.*

-For example:

 1. You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the titanic_db.passengers table.
+The env.py should also contain a function named get_db_url() that establishes the string value of the database url.
 Store that env file locally in the repository.
-2. clone my repo (including the acquireTitanic.py and prepare.Titanic.py) (confirm .gitignore is hiding your env.py file)
+2. clone my repo (including the acquire.py, prepare.py, explore.py, and model.py modules) (confirm .gitignore is hiding your env.py file)
 3. libraries used are pandas, matplotlib, seaborn, numpy, sklearn.
-4. you should be able to run survival_report.

 ### The Plan